 Note that if you don’t know photoshop it’s ok, you can still make your own stencil no worries.

 Let’s get started with our DIY stencil making tutorial!

 How To Make Stencil Letters

 Open up photoshop, click on file and create a few file.
 It will bring you to a box like the one below.
 Name your file.

 Choose the paper size you want.
 I chose international paper (A4) for my project as it was small but if you want to make a really large stensil just choose custom and enter the dimensions.

-Add your words and play around with design.
+Add your words and play around with the design.
 It’s fun and quite easy.

-Once you have the words and font you want, print and get ready to make your stensil.
-My printer had run out of black ink and I didn’t realize, so this is the color my printed printed my words out, but it doesn’t matter.
+Once you have the words and font you want, print and get ready to make your stencil.
+My printer had run out of black ink and I didn’t realize, so this is the color my printed my words out, but it doesn’t matter.

-I hope you found today’s quick tutorial helpful!
+I hope you found today’s quick stencil tutorial on how to make stencils helpful!
 Let me know what you think in comments and if you would use this technique?

-Don’t have time or patience to make your own?
-Here are some stencils I recommend.
+Don’t have time or patience to make your own stencil?
+Here are some cheap letter stencils I recommend.